cedar-policy/cedar-docs/docs/syntax-operators.md

 **Usage:** `<entity> has <attribute>`

-Boolean operator that evaluates to `true` if the left operand has a value defined for the specified attribute\.
-Use this to ensure that a value is present before accessing that value\.
-If you attempt to access a value that isn't defined, then Cedar generates an error\.
-The following example expression first tests whether the entity `A` has a defined attribute `B`\.
-Because the [&&](#operator-and) operator uses shortcut logic, the second expression is evaluated and the attribute accessed *only* if the attribute is present\.
+Boolean operator that evaluates to `true` if the left operand has a value defined for the specified attribute.
+Use this operator to check that a value is present before accessing that value.
+If you attempt to access a value that isn't defined, then Cedar generates an error.
+The following example expression first tests whether the entity `A` has a defined attribute `B`.
+Because the [&&](#operator-and) operator uses shortcut logic, the second expression is evaluated and the attribute accessed *only* if the attribute is present.

 ```
 A has B && A.B == 5